haietza/moodle-local_onboarding/README.md

 ### New user notifications ###
 The plugin listens for user_created events, and adds those users to the local_onboarding table.
 A scheduled task runs once a day to find student and teacher roles for those users and adds them to the records accordingly.
-Another scheduled task runs once a day to send configured messages to those users who have a role designated.
+Another scheduled task runs once a day (1 week later to allow time for roles to be assigned) to send configured messages to those users who have a role designated.

 ### Low use notifications ###
 A scheduled task runs once a month to find teachers in low use courses and sends them